Smart motorway: Withdrawn schemes

 The above sections of motorway were included in the first five-year road investment strategy published in December 2014, however they have been removed from the second and current strategy.
-Sections of the M1 in Leicestershire and Yorkshire are billed to receive undescribed 'capacity improvements' in the third road period beginning in 2025.
+Sections of the M1 in Leicestershire and Yorkshire were also billed to receive undescribed 'capacity improvements' in the third road period beginning in 2025, though these have also been withdrawn as part of the April 2023 announcement that construction of new smart motorways was being halted.

 The M4 between junctions 24 and 28 near Newport in south Wales had its variable speed limit replaced with a permanent average speed camera-enforced 50 mph limit in early 2021.
 The Welsh Government believed that changing to a fixed limit would better reduce congestion and improve the quality of the air in the town.